kaist-cp/cs431/README.md

   We recommend you to read [this page](https://github.com/kaist-cp/helpdesk/#specialty) that describes how to study Rust.

 - [Visual Studio Code](https://code.visualstudio.com/) (optional): for developing your homework.
 If you prefer other editors, you're good to go.

-- You can connect to server by `ssh s<student-id>@cp-service.kaist.ac.kr -p14000`, e.g., `ssh
+- You can connect to server by `ssh s<student-id>@cp-service.kaist.ac.kr -p13001`, e.g., `ssh s20071163@cp-service.kaist.ac.kr -p13001`.
-  s20071163@cp-service.kaist.ac.kr -p14000`.
-See [this
-  issue](https://github.com/kaist-cp/cs431/issues/42) for more detail.

-    + Add the following lines in your `~/.ssh/config`:
+    + **IMPORTANT: Don't try to hack.
+Don't try to freeze the server.
+Please be nice.**

+    + Your initial password is `123454321`.
+IMPORTANT: you should change it ASAP.

+    + I require you to register public SSH keys to the server.
+(In March, we'll expire your password so that you can log in only via SSH keys.)
+      See [this tutorial](https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/) for more information on SSH public key authentication.
+      Use `ed25519`.

+    + In your client, you may want to set your `~/.ssh/config` as follows for easier SSH access:

       ```
       Host cs431
         Hostname cp-service.kaist.ac.kr
-        Port 14000
+        Port 13001
-        User s<student-id>
+        User s20071163
       ```

       Then you can connect to the server by `ssh cs431`.

     + Now you can [use it as a VSCode remote server as in the video](https://www.youtube.com/watch?v=TTVuUIhdn_g&list=PL5aMzERQ_OZ8RWqn-XiZLXm1IJuaQbXp0&index=3).

 ## Prerequisites